lalomartins/meteor-shower/README.md

 Sorry, but fetching packages from git HEAD (and having no other option) is just insane.
 It's nice that it created a convention in the community of keeping their HEAD mostly stable.
 But what if HEAD happens to be broken?
 What if I need to pin to a specific tag or revision because, due to time constraints, I can't update my project to the latest Meteor?
 What if I want to run a package from a branch (e.g. Iron Router from the shark branch)?
 What if (oh the insanity!)
 I want to use something other than git?

 Apart from that, I also needed a good deployment solution.
-And I figured, since I need to manage packages in the server as well, these to things belonged together.
+And I figured, since I need to manage packages in the server as well, these two things belonged together.

 ## Status of this document

 At the moment, Shower is in alpha stage, so not even all features described in this document are implemented.
-“Why did you write, then?”
+“Why did you write it, then?”
 Because I suck at writing documentation *after* the code :-) This is a design technique I like to call “science-fiction design”, where you write the docs first.
 Approaching it as an user (which I am, if I'm writing something to “scratch an itch”), I lay down the features I want to have, and then I implement them.
 May sound weird, but works for me.

 Here's a quick status checklist (maybe I'll link them to the respective Github issues later):